 Year 5 begins with an introductory program called Launch Pad, followed by a series of modules.

 You must have reliable internet access so you can complete all subjects.
-Mathematics is available in module booklets as well as online.
+Mathematics is available in printed booklets as well as online.
 However, all other subjects are only accessible online.
 The other subjects are: English, Humanities and Arts, Health and Physical Education, as well as Science, Design and Technologies.

 The program is flexible so it can adapt to your child’s individual needs.